NoelDeMartin/media-kraken/docs/schema-migration.md

     <https://schema.org/object> <https://example.solid.community/movies/the-lord-of-the-rings-the-two-towers-2002> .
 ```

-A better approach is to use relative references instead, that way documents can be moved around without breaking the links.
+A better approach is to use relative references instead, that way documents can be moved between domains without breaking the links.

 An additional issue is that the movie resource had the same url as the document.
 This is also a bad practice because the document and the movie are different entities, the most common approach is to refer to the main entity of a document using a `#it` hash fragment in the url.